kedarmahale/kedarmahale.github.io/_posts/2021-05-15-trip-that-happened-part2.md

 It was already dark, so we called it a day!!!
 The first day of the trip comes to an end!

 Let's continue the trip in the next post!

+<a href="https://kedarmahale.github.io/blog/2021/05/19/trip-that-happened-part3">Link to next post </a>

+<a href="https://kedarmahale.github.io/blog/2021/05/10/trip-that-happened-part1">Link to previous post </a>